matteranalytics/matter-analytics-webpage/src/custom/projects/_markdown_syntax.md

 - Unordered list
   - Item
   - Item
-- And another one right after the previous one without a line break
+- And another one right after the previous one without an empty line
   - Item
   - Item